Last updated on April 25, 2025

 Wrap Up

-Sorry if some of this got a bit technical, but I really wanted to give some extra detail as to why some of these conventions exist in Magic.
+Sorry if this got a bit technical, but I really wanted to give some extra detail as to why some of these conventions exist in Magic.
 Math really is everywhere (cue groans).
+If you play Arena and want more stats on your wins and collection (the best kind of math), get Arena Tutor to make your life easy.

-Has this guide helped to fix your deck-building strategies?
+Did you find that this guide helps fix your deck-building strategies?
 Got a burning question?
-Let me know in the comments below or over in the Draftsim Discord.
+Let me know in the comments or over in the Draftsim Discord.

 Until next time, take care of yourselves!